Flinders Street railway station: Current building

 Work on the dome started in 1906.
-The structure required heavy foundations as it extended over railway tracks.
+The structure required heavy foundations because it extended over railway tracks.
 In May 1908, work was progressing more slowly than planned, with the expected completion date of April 1909 increasingly unlikely to be met.
 Rodger's contract was terminated in August 1908.
 A Royal Commission was appointed in May 1910, finding that Rodger could be held accountable for the slow progress in 1908, but he should be compensated for the difficulties before then.
 The Way and Works Branch of the Victorian Railways took over the project, and the station was essentially finished by mid-1909.
 The verandah along Flinders Street, and the concourse roof and verandah along Swanston Street, were not completed until after the official opening in 1910.

+Frederick Karl Esling, superintending engineer, was responsible for building the new Flinders Street station, as well as the widening of Swanston Street over the railway lines, resolving the changing and complicated lay-out of the tracks at the station and yards, the duplication of the Flinders street railway viaduct, and rebuilding Princes Bridge Station.

-The building had three levels at the concourse, or Swanston Street, end, and four at the lower Elizabeth Street, or platform, end.
-Numerous shops and lettable spaces were provided, some on the concourse, but especially along the Flinders Street frontage, many at lower than street level, accessed by stairs, which created a fifth/basement level.
-The top three levels of the main building contain a large number of rooms, particularly along the Flinders Street frontage, mostly intended for railway use, but also many as lettable spaces.
+The new Flinders Street station building had three levels at the concourse, or Swanston Street, end, and four at the lower Elizabeth Street end.
+Numerous shops and lettable spaces were provided, some on the concourse, but especially along the Flinders Street frontage, many at lower than street level, accessed by stairs, which created a fifth or basement level.
+The top three levels of the main building contained a large number of rooms, particularly along the Flinders Street frontage, mostly intended for railway use, but also many as lettable spaces.
 Numerous ticket windows were located at each entry, with services, such as a restaurant, country booking office, lost luggage office and visitors help booth, at the concourse or platform level.
-Much of the top floor was purpose-built for the then new Victorian Railway Institute, including a library, gym and a lecture hall, later used as a ballroom.
+Much of the top floor was purpose-built for the then new Victorian Railway Institute, including a library, gym, and lecture hall which was later used as a ballroom.
 Those rooms have been largely abandoned and decaying since the 1980s.

 For a number of years in the 1930s and 1940s, the building featured a creche next to the main dome on the top floor, with an open-air playground on an adjoining roof.
-Since 1910, the basement store beside the main entrance has been occupied by a hat store, known as 'City Hatters' since 1933.
+Since 1910, the basement store beside the main entrance has been occupied by a hat shop, known as "City Hatters" since 1933.

 The first electric train service operated from Flinders Street to Essendon in 1919, and by 1923 it was thought to be the world's busiest passenger station, with 2300 trains and 300,000 passengers daily.
 In 1954, to cater for increasing traffic, as well as for the 1956 Summer Olympics, the Degraves Street subway from the station was extended to the north side of Flinders Street, creating Campbell Arcade.
 In March 1966, platform 1 was extended to 2322 ft long.